 If the appearance of finger crooked, swollen and painful, it is an indication that you have a dislocated finger.
 Bending or straightening the finger may be difficult for a person who has a dislocated finger.
 The following are symptoms that indicates a dislocation:

 - The finger may have a pale color

 - Dislocation also causes break in the skin where injury occurred.

 - Loss of action in the finger

 A dislocated finger is typically obvious.
 The finger looks crooked, swollen, and is very painful.
-It may be twisted upward or at odd angles.
-The person possibly won’t be able to bend or straighten the finger if it is dislocated.
+It may twist upward or at odd angles.
+The person possibly cannot bend or straighten the finger if it dislocates.

-It is an emergency scenario if finger is dislocated and needs immediate medical treatment.
+It is an emergency scenario if the finger dislocates and needs immediate medical treatment.
 To prevent further injury apply an ice pack to you affected finger and elevate the hand above heart level to avoid swelling.
-Some pain reliever may be prescribed by the doctor like aspirin, ibuprofen, naproxen and acetaminophen.
+Generally, the doctor might prescribe some pain reliever like aspirin, ibuprofen, naproxen and acetaminophen.
 Heat can also be used to make finger feel better, if the doctor treated the dislocation already.
-The doctor will give the approval into this method.
+In addition, the doctor will give the approval into this method.
 Always follow the doctors instruction for proper treatment of dislocated finger.

 How to Prevent a Finger Dislocation

 Removing rings or other jewelry before joining any sports and during work using your hands, especially around machinery is advised to prevent dislocation of finger.
 You may also consider wearing of protective gloves if possible.